 If the relative with von Willebrand disease has a detectable genetic change, then DNA testing should be considered.

-For those who need treatment, there are several options, depending on individual circumstances and the severity of the disorder.
+There are several options for those who need treatment, depending on individual circumstances and the severity of the disorder.

 Minor bleeding can be controlled with the PRICE method: protection, rest, ice, compression, and elevation.

-Von Willebrand disease is most commonly treated by replacement of von Willebrand factor by administration of blood products containing von Willebrand factor or by treatment with desmopressin (desmopressin, 1-deamino-8-D-arginine vasopressin).
+Von Willebrand disease is most commonly treated by replacement of von Willebrand factor by administration of blood products containing von Willebrand factor or by treatment with desmopressin (desmopressin, 1-diamino-8-D-arginine vasopressin).

 Desmopressin works by increasing the amount of factor VIII and von Willebrand factor in the circulating blood.